parrt/msan501-old/projects/hashtable.md

 def create_index(files):
     """
     Given a list of fully-qualified filenames, build an index from word to set of document indexes.
-The document indexes just the index into the files parameter (indexed from 0).
+The document index is just the index into the files parameter (indexed from 0).
     Make sure that you are mapping a word to a set, not a list.
-    For each word w in file i, add i to the set of documents containing w
+    For each word w in file i, add i to the set of documents containing w Return a dict object.
     """
 ```